The Kinematic Properties of Milky Way Stellar Halo Populations: The Purity of Populations of Interest

 For both the \solar\ and \survey\ samples we also consider composite selections combining the selection ellipses of multiple kinematic spaces.
 Intuitively, one might expect that the best composite selection would be to combine a scaled space, such as the action diamond or $e-L_{z}$ with $\sqrt{J_{R}}-L_{z}$ or $v_{R}-v_{T}$.
 The scaled space selects for stars on very radial orbits, while the other space selects for stars with radial motions of a large magnitude.
 We find only very minor improvements by combining the action diamond or $e-L_{z}$ selections with the $\sqrt{J_{R}}-L_{z}$ or $v_{R}-v_{T}$ selections for the \survey\ samples.
-The improvement in purity is at most 2 per cent (and sometimes purity decreases), while it tends to cut completeness by a factor of two or more.
-For example, when combining the action diamond selection with the $\sqrt{J_{R}}-L_{z}$ selection purity actually decreases by 0.01 to 0.81 (compared to just the action diamond), and completeness falls to 0.1 from 0.23.
+The improvement in purity is at most 0.01, while it tends to reduce completeness by 0.1 to 0.2.
+For example, when combining the action diamond selection with the $\sqrt{J_{R}}-L_{z}$ selection purity remains the same (compared to just the action diamond), and completeness falls from 0.39 to 0.33.
 One positive aspect of combining selections is it does tend to erase any disparity between the purity with and without disc samples.
-Nonetheless this is a major hit to completeness for a very minor benefit in terms of purity.
 The story is the same for the \solar\ samples.
 With all of this information in mind, the best composite selection (for the \survey\ samples) appears to be the union of the action diamond and $e-L_{z}$ selections.
-When compared to just the action diamond selection, the purity without (with) disc contaminants is 0.82 (0.81) and the completeness only falls by 0.01 to 0.22.
-Although this selection is only marginally better than just using the action diamond alone.
-If maximum purity is of interest, then the action diamond plus the $v_{R}-v_{T}$ selection appears best, where the purity without (with) disc contaminants is 0.84 (0.83) however the completeness is only 0.06.
+When compared to just the action diamond selection, the purity without (with) disc contaminants is 0.86 (0.86) and the completeness remains constant at 0.39.
+However this selection is essentially the same as using the action diamond alone.